imagej/imagej.github.io/pages/Frequently_Asked_Questions.md

 > `mvn -Pdeps package`

 For convenience, we provide a [build of this combined JAR file](http://jenkins.imagej.net/job/ImageJ/lastSuccessfulBuild/artifact/target/) (with suffix `-all`) from the latest DEVELOPMENT, UNSTABLE version of ImageJ.
-This build includes the latest changes on the {% include github repo='imagej' label='master branch of the source repository' %}.
+This build includes the latest changes on the {% include github repo='imagej ' label='master branch of the source repository ' %}.
 It has not been thoroughly tested and may contain new bugs.

 In some cases, use of this JAR file is appropriate and convenient; for example, [CellProfiler](http://cellprofiler.org/) uses it to integrate with ImageJ.
 However, you should consider carefully what would be best for your project; see the [Uber-JAR](Uber-JAR "wikilink") page for further information.